szymciem8/AGV-Autonomous-Docking/README.md

 ## Solution

-Solution was divided into three parts.
+Solution was divided into three parts:
+- Wheel control
+- Alignment
+- Distance control

+All those parts are based on using PID controlers, with different tasks.

 ### Wheel Control